 • 1 cup orange juice

-• 2 oranges, sliced into half slices (keep peels)
+• 2 medium oranges, cut into half slices (keep peels)

 2. Add orange juice and brown sugar to taste.

-3. Add fruit, if serving immediately.
+3. If serving immediately, add the fruit to your sangria mixture.
 If serving later, add fruit before serving.

 4. Chill pitcher.